apmckinlay/natureapp/plants/earlyvio.md

 **Could it be?** [Northern Bog Violets](/plants/norbvio/) are taller with larger leaves and grow in moist areas (beside streams or ponds).

 **Did you know?** When the seeds are ripe, the seed pod splits open and the seeds spill out in all directions.
-The seeds make tasty snacks for [Ants](/insects/ants/) who carry them away to good growing areas.
+Small oil-rich appendages on the seeds make tasty snacks for [Ants](/insects/ants/) but leave the seeds intact and ready to germinate in good growing areas.

 <!-- generated, do not edit -->
 **See Also:**